Venezuela's Capriles goes on offensive after graft accusations

-CARACAS (Reuters) - Venezuela’s opposition challenger Henrique Capriles sought to deflect attention from a corruption row by throwing the accusation back at President Hugo Chavez on Friday in an escalating political brawl ahead of the October 7 vote.
+CARACAS, Sept 14 (Reuters) - Venezuela’s opposition challenger Henrique Capriles sought to deflect attention from a corruption row by throwing the accusation back at President Hugo Chavez on Friday in an escalating political brawl ahead of the Oct.
+7 vote.

 Already in an uphill fight to end Chavez’s 14-year socialist rule of the South American OPEC member, Capriles’ camp suffered a setback on Thursday when government lawmakers released a video of an aide taking cash in dubious circumstances.